Hand, foot and mouth disease

 How is it treated?

-When necessary, the fever from hand, foot and mouth disease can be reduced with acetaminophen (such as Tylenol®).
-Ask your health care provider the dose to use, or read the instructions on the package or bottle carefully.
-Antibiotics will not help treat or cure this disease.
+When necessary, the fever from hand, foot and mouth disease can be reduced with acetaminophen (for example Tylenol®) or ibuprofen (for example Advil®).
+Ask your health care provider for the correct dose to use, or read the instructions on the package or bottle carefully.
+Antibiotics will not help to treat or cure this disease because it is caused by a virus.

 Acetaminophen (e.g. Tylenol®) or ibuprofen* (e.g. Advil®) can be given for fever or soreness.
 ASA (e.g. Aspirin®) should not be given to anyone under 18 years of age due to the risk of Reye syndrome.